batiste/django-page-cms/doc/3rd-party-apps.rst

 Integrate application models and forms into the page admin
 ==========================================================

-Gerbi provide a solid way to integrate external application forms for managing page related objects (create/delete/update) into the page's administration interface.
+If you don't want to sublass the PageAdmin class Gerbi provides an alternative way to integrate external application into the page's administration interface.

 For this you need an object with foreign key pointing to a page::